11sdz/Project25-part1/README.md

 # YOLOv11 Segmentation Dataset Preparation

 This repository contains scripts for preparing and augmenting image datasets for YOLOv11 segmentation tasks.
-It includes utilities for converting JSON annotations to YOLO format and performing data augmentation.
+The workflow is as follows:

+1. **Download Videos**: Use the provided script to download videos.
+2. **Label Images**: Label the images in the `frames/` folder using LabelMe.
+3. **Augment Dataset**: Use the augmentation scripts in the `augmentations/` directory to expand your dataset.
+4. **Convert Annotations**: Run `prepare.py` to convert JSON annotations to YOLO-compatible TXT files.
+5. **Copy Matching Images**: Use `copy-matching-png.py` to copy images that match the generated TXT label files.

 ## Project Structure